Moments that some thought unimaginable. Here are some of the building blocks at CHILD, and the joy we experience every day:

 Engagement: Upon his entry to CHILD, he announced "I am sad, I am always sad.
 I am not happy, so I do not smile, I do not like to smile".
 By the school year’s end, this pre-teen could be seen engaging with his peers and involved in classroom discussions.
 Pride in his accomplishments was evidenced in frequently seen smiles.
 He has found reasons for happiness.

-Inquisitiveness: When a recent CHILD alumnus visited in late spring, his previously unseen inquisitiveness impressed his former CHILD teachers.
+Inquisitiveness: When a recent CHILD alumnus visited, his previously unseen inquisitiveness impressed his former CHILD teachers.
 He asked many thoughtful questions about Athens and the Olympics, the unit that was being studied by members of the last class he attended at CHILD.
 He is developing intellectual curiosity.

 Flashback: The referring school district described this child as one who refused to take direction and would not sit at a desk; further, it was reported he would yell and scream, run in continuous circles and head butted up to 100 times in a school day.

 Transformation begins: Slowly, but surely the shift came.
 First, he was allowed to lead the exchanges, staff listened intently and engaged with him in his self-directed dialogue.
 Eventually, he relinquished his characters and his scripting language to express his own feelings and responded to questions with his own thoughts, without prompts.
 He started making eye-contact.
 He is using his iPad to create schedules that help him anticipate times for class changes.
-Most dramatically, his head butting behavior has decreased; he more readily deals with frustration and remains in a regulated state 70% of the time.
+Most dramatically, his head butting behavior has decreased; he more readily deals with frustration and remains in a regulated state most of each day.

 Now: Teaching staff were asked, “To what do you attribute this recently-placed student’s newly observed calm, his ability to engage with others, and the sense of trust we are witnessing these days?”
 His teacher and the instructional assistant assigned to work with him quickly replied, “We were willing to join his world to better understand what he was thinking about.”
 Doing so allowed us to gain his trust.
 Since he enrolled at CHILD, his ability to interact with staff and peers has grown significantly.
 We all see how intelligent he is and that he has already learned so much.
 When our class was studying evaporation, he made the connection to the sun drying up all the rain, so the Itsy Bitsy Spider could come out once again!